Table of Contents

-When the target is detected along the imaginary sweep line, draw a line at right angles to it, using the center of the coil as the focus point.
+When the target is detected along the imaginary sweep line, draw a line at right angles to it, using the centre of the coil as the focus point.

 Turn 90 degrees and move along the line that you just drew until you can hear the target signal again.

-Again, draw an imaginary line focusing on the center of the search coil.
+Again, draw an imaginary line focusing on the centre of the search coil.

 Where the lines meet should be where the target is pinpointed.

 This method will no doubt take some practice, each metal detector is slightly different.
 It’s a technique that you will master over time.